 Annex H, The RuleSpeakR Business Rule Notation, presents a widely-used, business-friendly syntax for expressing business rules.

-Annex I, Concept Diagram Graphic Notation, offers suggestions for how an SBVR vocabulary can be diagrammed.
+Annex I is superceded by Annex C.

 Object-Role Modeling (ORM)-related Annexes:

 Annex J, The ORM Notation for Verbalizing Facts and Business Rules, provides an introduction to the ORM approach.
 ORM contributes heavily to the theoretical underpinnings of SBVR, and represents some of the best practices in fact- based vocabulary and rule development.